elatov/elatov.github.io/_posts/2025-02-14-upgrading-kubernetes-130x-to-131x-with-kubespray.md

 To see the stack trace of this error execute with --v=5 or higher
 ```

-So then I decided to skip the preflight check and just perform the upgrade:
+There was an [old bug](https://github.com/kubernetes/kubeadm/issues/3050) with `kubeadm` with a single control plane node cluster which I thought was fixed, but it suggested to skip the preflight check.
+So I decided to skip the preflight check and just perform the upgrade:

 ```
 > sudo /usr/local/bin/kubeadm upgrade apply -y v1.31.4 --certificate-renewal=True --ignore-preflight-errors="CreateJob" --allow-experimental-upgrades --etcd-upgrade=false --force